 To be able to specify matching criteria, you need to be aware of the potential criteria you can match against.
 The evaluation report is a dictionary with key:value pairs.
-The following table provides an overview on some of the available keys and their possible values:
+Table 2 provides an overview on some of the available keys and their possible values.